westpa/westpa/lib/examples/wca-dimer_openmm/README.md

 Within the `run-md-solvtent-langevin.py` script, you may adjust the `niterations` variable to control the length of the simulation
 (the provided setting of `1000000` should result in nearly 500 transitions) and the `deviceid` variable determines which GPU to run on.
-Simulations were internally tested on a workstation with 4 NVidia GTX 680s, and the `deviceid` is set to `3` to run on the 4th GPU.
+Simulations were internally tested on a workstation with 4 NVidia GTX 680s, and the `deviceid` is set to `0` to run on the 1st GPU.
+The `deviceid` is ignorned when using the `CPU` platform.

 *Running on this hardware configuration, the total simulation time is approximately 10 hours.*